JBA TIBOR Reform

 [May 2019] (The option to discontinue Euroyen TIBOR gained the most support.)

-(i)Assuming the option as the most likely option, JBATA will devise the specifics of the reforms while paying attention to developments in the financial markets and ongoing domestic and international policy discussions, such as the cessation of LIBOR.
+(i)Assuming this option as the most likely option, JBATA will devise the specifics of the reforms while paying attention to developments in the financial markets and ongoing domestic and international policy discussions, such as the cessation of LIBOR.

 (ii) The JBATA envisions a preparation period of approximately two years following the permanent cessation of LIBOR.